bio-raum/FooDMe2/docs/usage.md

 S100    /path/to/S100_R1.fastq.gz   /path/to/S100_R2.fastq.gz
 ```

-If the pipeline sees more than one set of reads for a given sample ID, it will concatenate them automatically at the appropriate time.
+If the pipeline sees more than one set of reads for a given sample ID (i.e. from multi-lane sequencing runs), it will concatenate them automatically at the appropriate time.

 #### `--reference_base` [default = null ]